 The moment you start losing good people because onboarding is broken, or you miss a compliance deadline because nobody owned the process, or the CEO is spending half their week adjudicating internal disputes because there's no management layer to absorb them, the math stops working.
 The company didn't fail at the mission.
 It failed at everything that supports the mission.

 I saw this dynamic inside the IC repeatedly.
 The agencies that performed best weren't necessarily the ones with the best analysts or the most sophisticated platforms.
-They were the ones that had invested in the enterprise.
-Budget execution.
-Workforce planning.
-Organizational governance.
-The boring stuff that nobody writes profiles about; the operational infrastructure that lets talented people do talented work without fighting the system to get there.
+They were the ones that had invested in the enterprise: budget execution, workforce planning, organizational governance.
+The boring stuff nobody writes profiles about, the infrastructure that lets talented people do talented work without fighting the system to get there.

 The CEO trap